paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-041-special-appointments-assignments-details-and-duties.md

 <a id="section-714"></a>
 ## § 714.
-Senior leaders of the Department of Defense and other specified persons: authority to provide protection within the United States
+Senior leaders of the Department of Defense and other specified persons: authority to provide protection
-**(a) Protection for Department Leadership.—** The Secretary of Defense, under regulations prescribed by the Secretary and in accordance with guidelines approved by the Secretary and the Attorney General, may authorize qualified members of the armed forces and qualified civilian employees of the Department of Defense to provide physical protection and personal security within the United States to the following persons who, by nature of their positions, require continuous security and protection:
+**(a) Protection for Department Leadership.—** The Secretary of Defense, under regulations prescribed by the Secretary and in accordance with guidelines approved by the Secretary and the Attorney General, may authorize qualified members of the armed forces and qualified civilian employees of the Department of Defense to provide physical protection and personal security to the following persons who, by nature of their positions, require continuous security and protection:

 (1) Secretary of Defense.